Ford Taurus (sixth generation): Annual changes

+Variants

 Taurus SHO

 The 2010 Taurus SHO was unveiled at the 2009 Chicago Auto Show.
 It went on sale in summer 2009, with a base MSRP of $37,995 (including destination fees).

 The SHO includes a 3.5 L EcoBoost V6 engine rated at 272 kW at 5500 rpm and 475 Nm of torque at 1500 rpm, a SelectShift 6-speed automatic transmission with control paddles mounted on the steering wheel, torque-sensing all-wheel drive, sport-tuned suspension and steering, 19-inch alloy wheels with Goodyear Eagle tires (Michelin high-performance tires on the optional 20-inch wheels), a decklid-mounted spoiler, twin chrome exhaust tips, and SHO-specific parking lamp bezels.

 The SHO Performance Package includes upgraded brake pads, recalibrated electronic power-assisted steering for improved responsiveness, a "Sport Mode" setting for the Electronic Stability Control, ability to turn off the AdvanceTrac stability control system, 27mm front anti-roll bar instead of the standard 29mm front anti-roll bar for more neutral turn-in, vented front brake dust shields from the Police Interceptor, cooling package from the Police Interceptor (engine oil, transmission oil, and power transfer unit), a shorter 3.16 to 1 final drive ratio for faster acceleration, and summer-compound 20" Goodyear Eagle F1 performance tires with premium painted wheels.
 0 to 60 mph time is rated at 5.2 seconds.